veersheth/veersheth/README.md

 ### I'm a Student, Tech Enthusiast, Digital Artist, and Programmer with an eye for creativity.

-I can make websites and web apps and also, scripts using Python.
+I can make websites, web apps and short scripts.
+I'm fluent in Python, HTML, CSS, JavaScript, React, Bootstrap, Node, and Git.

-Aside from programming, I like photography, adding to my blog, shooting tech-focused YouTube videos and making digital art for my Instagram page.
+Aside from programming, I like photography, writing for my blog, shooting tech-focused YouTube videos and making digital art for my Instagram page.

 [Emailing](mailto:vtube258@gmail.com) me would be the quickest way to contact me!